Dr. Sarah K. Kozlowski

 With Benjamin Lima she co-curated the two-part exhibition John Wilcox: Diptychs and Polyptychs at The Wilcox Space and co-authored the accompanying catalogue of the same title (Boston: The Ioannis Project and Dallas: The Edith O’Donnell Institute of Art History, 2018).

 Forthcoming are “Stone, Paint, Flesh: Fictive porphyry exteriors in a group of panel paintings from Angevin Naples," “Matter and Meaning in Piero della Francesca’s Legend of the True Cross,” “Jan van Eyck’s Saint George and the Dragon between Bruges and Naples,” and a co-edited issue of Predella on new approaches to fifteenth-century Naples.

 Current projects include a book on the materialities and mobilities of panel painting in trecento Naples and a book on court diptychs in fourteenth-century Europe.

 Dr. Kozlowski joined the O’Donnell Institute in February 2015.
-She heads the fledgling Center for the Art and Architectural History of Port Cities , a partnership between the O’Donnell Institute and the Museo e Real Bosco di Capodimonte in Naples; and beginning in Fall 2018 will oversee the next phase of The Wilcox Space as a site for the exhibition and documentation of the work of important painters in Dallas and Fort Worth.
+She heads both the fledgling Center for the Art and Architectural History of Port Cities (a partnership between the O’Donnell Institute and the Museo e Real Bosco di Capodimonte) and The Wilcox Space, a site for the exhibition and documentation of the work of painters in Dallas and Fort Worth.
 Every fall she offers a graduate seminar in the O’Donnell Institute's Master’s Program in Art History.